azotheblue/blog/readinglist.md

 ### [7 HABITS OF HIGHLY EFFECTIVE PEOPLE](https://a.co/d/3gHLCab)

 The habit that can change the world....
-"Seek First the Understand"
+"Seek First to Understand"

 > “Most people do not listen with the intent to understand; they listen with the intent to reply.” - Stephen Covey